 Asymptomatic testing in Semester 2

+The University is offering asymptomatic Covid-19 testing until 31 March to those students who are on-campus.
 You can find more information, including details of how to book a test, on the University website.

 This year in particular, it's really important to make sure you are registered with a doctor close to where you live.
 The University provides guidance on health services, including doctors and pharmacies, dentists and opticians, sexual and reproductive health, on the Health services webpage.